LABSS/PeerReviewGPS/README.md

     * `pr-utils` is a custom extension developped specifically for this model.
     * [`stats`](https://github.com/cstaelin/Stats-Extension) provides NetLogo with a tables for holding data gathered during runs, a number of statistical procedures to use on those data, and access to a number of useful distributions.
     * [`csv`](https://github.com/NetLogo/CSV-Extension) facilitates the reading and writing of CSV files.
-    * [`rnd`](https://github.com/NetLogo/Rnd-Extension) provides primitive for weighted random selection.
+    * [`rnd`](https://github.com/NetLogo/Rnd-Extension) provides primitives for weighted random selection.

     These extensions must be present, either under NetLogo's `extensions/` folder, or under the folder from which you run the model.
 (Note that `rnd` and `csv` are bundled with NetLogo version 6.0 and later but were not in NetLogo 5.3.1, thus the need to provide them here.)

-* A folder called `results/` has to be present in the same location of the main NetLogo file.
-This directory is used to store detailed results of each simulation.
+* A folder called `results/` has to be present under the model's main folder.
+This folder is used to store detailed results of each simulation.

 # How to use it